ubports/docs.ubports.com/humanguide/design-concepts/app-icon-design.rst

 -  Paper can be used in two and three dimensional forms, because it is transferable and diverse.

-Suru brings a precise yet organic structure to the Ubuntu interface.
+Suru brings a precise yet organic structure to the Ubuntu Touch interface.
 The sharp lines and varying levels of transparency evoke the edges and texture of paper.

 Design Tips for an App Icon
 ---------------------------